ardasamett/WeatherDataCollector/README.md

 ```

 ## Usage
+(Please make sure to pay attention to dependencies.)
 To run the project manually, follow these steps:

 1. Navigate to the project directory: `cd WeatherDataCollector`
 2. Run the main.py to collect weather data: `python main.py`